GrantBirki/errbot/docs/development.md

 ## What's next?

+Continue on to the [persistence](persistence.md) section to learn more about how to have a level of persistence with your bot in the ephemeral container world 💾

-Continue on to the [deployment](deployment.md) section to learn more about how to deploy your bot to production 🚀
+Alternatively, continue on to the [deployment](deployment.md) section to learn more about how to deploy your bot to production 🚀